Omnichannel Marketing in Retails: What and How it works

 Timberland

 Timberland is merging the convenience of internet shopping with the in-person customer experience by implementing near-field communication (NFC) technology.
 Timberland installed Touchwalls in their stores, which link to further information about their shoes, and consumers can then add these items to their online shopping cart or purchase them in-store.
 Timberland also employs a product suggestions engine to expose users to lesser-known products depending on their tastes.
-Omnichannel retail is a retail approach in which retailers interact with customers through a variety of digital and physical touchpoints.
-As clients travel through various channels, applications and data follow.

 What exactly is omnichannel marketing and how does it work?